OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_register_a_system_or_engine.md

 ## Register your system or engine to the Editor

-You can use the `tm_entity_register_engines_simulation_i` to register your engine or system to a entity context that runs only in the Editor.
+You can use the `tm_entity_register_engines_simulation_i` to register your engine or system to an entity context that runs only in the Editor.
 This might be good for components that shall only be used in the Editor.

 The function signature is the same as the for the other interface!